Biological sex differences: bones & muscles

 Our backs don’t support our boobs very well.
 This gave one bicycle designer a headache, and is the reason for women’s ubiquitous lower back pain.

 It’s all about reproduction.

 Nature doesn’t care who works at the office/factory, who can fight the hardest or how many different tasks a person can do.
 Nature doesn’t care if your back hurts.
-Nature doesn’t give a shit if men get diabetes and have heart attacks, or if women’s bones break in later life.
+Nature doesn’t care if men get diabetes and have heart attacks, or if women’s bones break in later life.
 All nature cares about is propagating the species – it doesn’t even matter if most of the young die (look at turtles!)
 As long as a species has more than enough young to replace itself, and keeps those young alive long enough to reproduce themselves, it’s a job well done as far as nature cares.